Using Kaiser Permanente to Pay for Rehab

 This cost differential is an important factor to consider when looking at treatment programs.
 Finances can be a significant stressor and trigger that can lead to drug relapse—you want to ensure that your portion of treatment costs works with your financial needs.

 Kaiser Permanente operates in 9 states as of 2015:3

 - The District of Columbia.

 These are the Kaiser Permanente areas.
 Your insurance plan may cover treatment within these area networks, but as always, make sure to call your insurance plan to get all the details.

 If You're Out of Network

-Outside of the areas listed above, substance abuse treatment may not be covered.
+Outside of these areas, however, substance abuse treatment is not covered.

 With a Kaiser Permanente insurance plan, you must stick within the Kaiser Permanente service network.
 Out-of-region treatment will incur full out-of-pocket costs for you.